syself/cluster-api-provider-hetzner/docs/caph/02-topics/01-managing-ssh-keys.md

 ## In Hetzner Cloud

+{% callout %}

-NOTE: You are responsible for uploading your public ssh key to hetzner cloud.
+You are responsible for uploading your public ssh key to hetzner cloud.
 This can be done using `hcloud` CLI or hetznercloud console.

+{% /callout %}

 All keys that exist in Hetzner Cloud and are specified in `HetznerCluster` spec are included when provisioning machines.
 Therefore, they can be used to access those machines via SSH.

 ```shell